djpapzin/malawi-rag-sql-chatbot/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Database Setup
+# The application uses malawi_projects1.db which contains data imported from pmisProjects.sql
-# Generate the database
+# If you need to regenerate the database:
-python scripts/init_db.py
+python scripts/convert_database.py
 ```

 ### Database Structure

-The application uses a single table `proj_dashboard` with a comprehensive schema containing data on Malawi's infrastructure projects.
+The application uses a SQLite database file `malawi_projects1.db` with a single table `proj_dashboard` containing data on Malawi's infrastructure projects.
+This database is populated with real project data imported from the pmisProjects.sql dump file.
 Key fields include:

 - `PROJECTNAME`: Name of the infrastructure project
 - `DISTRICT`: District location (e.g., Lilongwe, Blantyre, etc.)